Higher-order MRFs based image super resolution: why not MAP?: Introduction

 \section{Introduction}

-Markov Random Fields (MRFs) based models have a long history in low-level computer vision problems, which treat the image as a random field \cite{li1995markov}.
-It is well-known that MRFs are particularly effective for image prior modeling in image processing.
-In a MRF-based image prior model, the probability of a whole image is defined based on the potential (or energy) of the overlapping local cliques.
+Markov Random Fields (MRFs) based models have a long history in low-level computer vision problems, which treat the image (can be also seen as a label field) as a random field \cite{li1995markov}.
+It is well-known that MRFs are particularly effective for image/label prior modeling in image processing.
+In a MRF-based prior model, the probability of a whole field is defined based on the potential (or energy) of the local cliques. {MRF-based prior models, especially higher-order potentials for enforcing label consistency have demonstrated great successes in the community of multi-label image segmentation \cite{nguyen2012higher, kohli2009robust}.
+The exploited higher-order potentials are constructed on sets of pixels (i.e., super-pixels) in contrast to conventional pair-wise cliques defined on a 4 or 8 neighborhood. }

-An elegant MRF-based image prior model, called Fields of Experts (FoE) was recently proposed by Roth and Black \cite{RothFOE2009}.
-The proposed FoE model is defined by (1) a heavy-tailed potential function, which is derived from the observation that the filter response of natural images exhibit heavy-tailed distribution when applying derivative filters onto them, (2) a set of linear filters, which are trained from image samples.
+Recently, an elegant MRF-based prior model specialized for natural image, called Fields of Experts (FoE) was proposed by Roth and Black \cite{RothFOE2009}.
+The proposed FoE model is defined by (1) a heavy-tailed potential function, which is derived from the observation that the filter response of natural images exhibit heavy-tailed distribution when applying derivative filters onto them, (2) a set of linear filters, which are trained from image samples. { The FoE model has a larger clique structure that is capable of capturing higher order interactions around each image pixel than models based on pairwise interactions.
+The FoE model differs from those MRF models, such as \cite{nguyen2012higher, kohli2009robust} in three aspects: (a) it is a continuously-valued MRF model in contrast to a discrete field with finite labels; (b) its local potentials are built on the filter response of certain linear filters; (c) its connections related to neighborhood labels are directly based on image pixels, not super-pixels. }

 Due to its effectiveness of the FoE image prior model for many image restoration problems, many works have been devoted to the FoE-based image restoration problems, such as image denoising, inpainting, deblurring, etc \cite{RothFOE2009, SamuelFoE, ChenPRB13}.
 Usually, there are two ways to investigate the learned FoE prior model for specific image restoration problems, the sampling-based MMSE estimation, such as \cite{gaocrpr2010, GaoDAGM2012, zhang2012bayesian, zhang2012generative}, and the energy minimization based MAP estimation, such as \cite{RothFOE2009, SamuelFoE, ChenPRB13, ChenRP14}.